Last Updated: January 27, 2014

 Looking back at 2013, I wanted to share a different kind of list.

-This is my personal blog, where I share about the people I meet, about me and my work, and what I'm learning.
+This is my personal blog, where I share about the people I meet, the books I'm reading, and what I'm learning.
 I hope that you'll join the conversation.

 Have a question or feedback about the site or the topics I write about?